Ray Hendrick

 Ray Hendrick (April 1, 1929 – September 28, 1990) was an American race car driver.
 He was known as "Mr. Modified" during his 36-year career in motorsports, mainly in the modified stock car racing class.

 The Virginia native collected more than 700 victories in modifieds and the NASCAR Late Model Sportsman Series (later known as Busch Grand National Division).
-Ray Hendrick was inducted into the Virginia Sports Hall of Fame in 2012, and was inducted in the International Motorsports Hall of Fame in 2007.
+Ray Hendrick was inducted into the Virginia Sports Hall of Fame in 2012, the International Motorsports Hall of Fame in 2007, and will be inducted in the NASCAR Hall of Fame in 2026.

 Hendrick raced his famous winged No. 11 Modified coupe fielded by Jack Tant and Clayton Mitchell.
 Rick Hendrick (no relation) was a pit crew member on his car in the 1960s.
 The Richmond, Virginia star won five track championships at South Boston Speedway, four of them while competing in the NASCAR Modified division and one in the NASCAR Late Model Sportsman division.

 Ray never won the National Modified Championship but finished in the Top 10 in Points nine times: